KSanthanesh/dosa-palace/README.md

 - Gitpod - is an open source platform for automated and ready-to-code.
 - Github - to save the project code and host the live project.
 - Python Tutor - to check how the Java Script code behaves in each line.
-Dev tools -For inspecting and editing the web code.
+- Dev tools -For inspecting and editing the web code.
 - Heroku - To Deploy the Project.
 - allauth - for site user Signup, login and logout of account.
 - Cloudinary - To save images from admin page.
-- favicon - for generating 32x32 favicon.
+- favicon - https://www.favicon-generator.org/ -Favicon icon created using this website.
 - Am I responsive - to check  the responsive pages.
 - Balsamiq - to create wireframes.
 - dbdiagram.io - to create database schema